DTUWindEducation/final-project-lightning_mcteam/README.md

 The **BEM Module** is a package based on **Blade Element Momentum (BEM) theory**, designed to help users process data, calculate aerodynamic forces, and plot wind turbine results.

-## How to Download?
+# Installation Guide

-The package is already saved in this repository.
+The package is called 'BEM' and is already saved in this repository.
 To install it, open a new terminal and run the following command:

 ```bash
 pip install -e .